neutrinojs/neutrino/packages/web/README.md

 ### Source Maps

-By default, the `'cheap-module-eval-source-map'` source map is enabled when `NODE_ENV` is `'development'`, `'source-map'` for `'test'` and no source maps for `'production'`.
+By default, the `'eval-cheap-module-source-map'` source map is enabled when `NODE_ENV` is `'development'`, `'source-map'` for `'test'` and no source maps for `'production'`.